butler-consulting/google-font-manager/readme.txt

 = I have entered my API Key and nothing happens.
 What do I do? = Make sure that your API key is entered into the space provided without any leading or trailing spaces.
 Next, you must click the button "Update Configuration" (or "Activate Google API Key Globally" in Network Activation).
 Unlike many of the other options, which are set via ajax and do not require a page refresh or submit button, setting the API key requires a full form submission to complete.
 If you follow these instructions and still have issues, check and make sure that you are using the correct API key ("Key for browser applications" aka "Browser Key").

+Apparently, with some server configurations the curl module in PHP may be required to validate the API calls.
+For more information on this you can read the posts in this support thread: http://wordpress.org/support/topic/api-wont-load-1?replies=8

 = I really like how this plugin works and looks.
 Are you for hire? = Yes.
 We make a living by doing this sort of thing.
 You can learn more about us and what we can do for you by visiting our home page at: http://butlerconsulting.com.